chuvanan/data_blog/content/post/2018-06-21-the-polluted-city.md

 * This visualization is by no means a truly original work of mine.
-It is inspired by the master piece in Edward Tufte's *The Visual Display of Quantitative Information* (page 30), and is a adaption of Brad Boehmke's *[Daytons's Weather in 2014](http://rpubs.com/bradleyboehmke/weather_graphic)*
+It is inspired by the master piece in Edward Tufte's *The Visual Display of Quantitative Information* (page 30), and is an adaption of Brad Boehmke's *[Daytons's Weather in 2014](http://rpubs.com/bradleyboehmke/weather_graphic)*

 * I used data from the U.S. Embassy Hanoi Air Quality